-- You will be invited to Reception open days, which allow parents and their children to visit on a normal school day. - Reception classes hold taster sessions for the children. - The Reception teacher may visit the family home or nursery setting and meet with you and your child before starting school. - We may hold transition meetings with pre-school settings for some families, where your child's special needs have already been identified. - If you child is transferring to Laughton from another school, we will arrange visits so that your child can meet staff and pupils in advance.
+- You will be invited to Reception open days, which allow parents and their children to visit on a normal school day. - Children coming into our Reception Class are invited to join us for taster sessions. - The Reception teacher may visit the family home or nursery setting and meet with you and your child before starting school.

+- We may hold transition meetings with pre-school settings for some families, where your child's special needs have already been identified. - If your child is transferring to Laughton from another school, we will arrange visits so that your child can meet staff and pupils in advance.